Elections in New Jersey: County line

 The county line or party line refers to the first column of the ballot which includes candidates for federal, state, and local offices who have received the endorsement of the county party while non-endorsed candidates are listed in other columns.

 Although enjoined in the 2024 Democratic primaries by a March 2024 federal court order from the practice, New Jersey is the only state to allow political parties to give preferential placement on primary election ballots to endorsed candidates.

 The Democratic primary in the 2024 United States Senate election in New Jersey brought national media attention to the county line election practice.
 In March 2024, a New Jersey federal judge issued a preliminary injunction in Kim v.
 Hanlon, preventing the county clerks from following the practice as highly likely to be unconstitutional.

 Only Sussex and Salem Counties do not use the county line in their ballot designs, though mail-in ballots in other counties also may not use it.

-This is a sample ballot from the 2018 Democratic Primary that illustrates the "line".
+This is a Morris County sample ballot from the 2018 Democratic Primary that illustrates the "line".
 Column 1 has all the endorsed candidates while non-endorsed candidates are isolated in Columns 2 and 3.

+This is a Morris County sample ballot from the 2025 Democratic Primary that shows a ballot post "line".
+The ballot is organized in an office-block configuration, meaning candidates are grouped by office instead of by endorsed status.
+The political party slogan remains, but it does not determine ballot placement.

 Impact

 The visual impact of the county line has a strong effect on New Jersey voters.
 Many voters will vote for all or most candidates placed on the county line, giving local parties and chairpersons significant power in determining nominations; candidates with the line very rarely lose election.
 County parties urge voters to "vote the line" or "vote Column A" with heavy advertising.
 Some recent research suggests the line confers an enormous advantage.
 In one New Jersey study:

 Every candidate performed substantially better — an average of 38 percentage points better — when on the county line than when their opponent was on the county line.

-In terms of the confusing impact on voters, when two Congressional candidates were co-endorsed by one county party, a third of voters voted for both and had their votes disqualified.
+The county line ballot can also prove confusing to voters when two competing Congressional candidates are both endorsed by one county party (thus both appearing "on the line") — as was the case in a 2020 primary, where a third of voters voted for both candidates and therefore had their votes disqualified.